SalvatorePreviti/roaring-node/README.md

 # roaring

-Port of [Roaring Bitmaps](http://roaringbitmap.org) for NodeJS as a native addon.
+Official port of [Roaring Bitmaps](http://roaringbitmap.org) for NodeJS as a native addon.

 It is interoperable with other implementations via the [Roaring format](https://github.com/RoaringBitmap/RoaringFormatSpec/).
 It takes advantage of AVX2 or SSE4.2 instructions on 64 bit platforms that supports it.